fbilgin/proxyapi/README.md

 # proxyAPI

 ## Basic HTTP Proxy API created with NodeJS.

+### Prerequisites to run the application:
+- Node.js® should be installed in the system.
+(You can download it from the following link: https://nodejs.org/)

+### Running the application:
+-  Just execute the following command on the root folder of the application:
+   #### > node proxy_app.js

 Application only supports GET and POST requests at the moment.

+Application is running on localhost:8000.
 Here are the example usages for the APIs.

-Application is running on localhost:8000.

 ### On a GET request, it makes a get request to http://localhost:8000/proxy/<url>